Maorey/scss-vars-test/README.md

 ## debug scripts above

-if you use VSCode you can use two configurations: `dev` and `build`.
+You can use two debug configurations `dev` and `build` in VSCode debug view.

 ## problem